zilch/type-route/README.md

 ): RouteDefinitionData;
 ```

 This method will create a route definition data object to be consumed by `createRouter`.
-The simplified version of the call is simply an alias for `defineRoute({}, () => path)`.
+The simplified version of the call is an alias for `defineRoute({}, () => path)`.
 The parameters object passed to `defineRoute` is a map of variable names to the following strings representing the type of parameter being declared:

 - `"path.param.string"` - A parameter of type string found in the pathname of the url.
 - `"path.param.number"` - A parameter of type number found in the pathname of the url.